The program for 2026 will be available here soon – in the meantime, feel free to browse the 2025 program.

 09.00-10.00 Coffee with the Editors

-Karen O’Leary (Nature Medicine), Alexia-Ileana Zaromytidou (Nature Cancer), Ivana Nedić (The Lancet Group), Susan Chang (Neuro-Oncology), Joanne Clancy (Nature Communications)
+Karen O’Leary (Nature Medicine), Alexia-Ileana Zaromytidou (Nature Cancer), Ivana Nedić (The Lancet Group), Matthias Preusser (Neuro-Oncology), Joanne Clancy (Nature Communications)

 10.00-12.00h Enhancing treatment efficacy